mlflow/mlflow/docs/source/models.rst

     )
     print(f"\nPyfunc 'predict_interval':\n${loaded_pyfunc.predict(predict_conf)}")

-    # Print the run id wich is used for serving the model to a local REST API endpoint
+    # Print the run id which is used for serving the model to a local REST API endpoint
     print(f"\nMLflow run id:\n{run.info.run_id}")

 When opening the MLflow runs detail page the serialized model artifact  will show up, such as: